 This site – a huge stone platform larger than several football fields dotted with ruined buildings, fallen columns and intriguing sculpture – was, and still is, known in Iran as Takht-I Jamshid ("the throne of Jamshid"), or Chilminar ("the thousand columns").

 Local people had no idea who built it, when it was built, or what it was for.
-So they made up stories about it, or perhaps attached existing stories to it.
+So they TOLD stories about it, or rather attached their existing stories to it.
 In the 12th century AD, Omar Khayyam, an Iranian mathematician and poet, referred to this site.
 He wrote: